 Nation's No. 1 Defensive End, All-Conference Tight End Ink With UK

-In addition to his contributions as tight ends coach at Kentucky, Vince Marrow has added the responsibility of recruiting coordinator for the Wildcats.
+In addition to his contributions as tight ends coach at Kentucky, Vince Marrow is also the recruiting coordinator for the Wildcats.

-Marrow earned the new designation after a remarkable performance in his first year on the Wildcat recruiting trail.
-When bringing Marrow to the staff a year ago, head coach Mark Stoops spoke prophetically -- "His diverse experiences as a coach and NFL player will be invaluable to our players and our program.
-He also is a great recruiter, especially with his outstanding connections in Ohio."
+When bringing Marrow to Kentucky, head coach Mark Stoops spoke prophetically -- “His diverse experiences as a coach and NFL player will be invaluable to our players and our program.
+He also is a great recruiter, especially with his outstanding connections in Ohio.”

 Stoops and Marrow, both from Youngstown, Ohio, knew each other as children before playing football together at Cardinal Mooney High School.
 Marrow went on to have a successful playing career collegiately and professionally as a tight end before entering the coaching ranks.

 Marrow (pronounced the same as in the term “bone marrow”) came to UK from Nebraska, where he coached the Cornhuskers’ tight ends for two years.
 In 2012, Marrow helped guide NU’s tight ends to a combined 48 catches for 651 yards and five touchdowns, while their blocking ability helped NU rank eighth in the country in rushing offense.
 Two of Marrow’s tight ends, Ben Cotton and Kyler Reed, who ranked fourth and sixth on the team respectively in receiving, earned honorable-mention All-Big Ten honors.
 The Huskers went 10-4 and played in the Capital One Bowl.